ishaq/Paillier-E-Voting/README.md

 Voter IDs are of the pattern `Voter00`, `Voter01`, `Voter02`, etc. Voter's PIN is the same as his ID i.e. PIN for `Voter00` is `Voter00` and so on.

 ## Assumptions
+1. Keys are shared between Election Board (EM) and Bulletin Board (BB) in advance.
+Key sharing is secure and trusted.
-1. Voter, Bulletin Board (BB) and Election Board (EM) systems are secure (i.e. adversary cannot control them and/or obtain keys).
-This assumption will be violated, for exampple, if the adversary takes control of the Voter system and starts feeding invalid votes (for nonexistent candidates, etc).
+1. Bulletin Board (BB) and Election Board (EM) systems are secure (i.e. adversary cannot control them and/or obtain keys).
-1. Connection between Voter, Bulletin Board (BB) and Election Board (EM) is secure and trusted. (i.e. no MITM attack)
-1. Election Board (EM) is actually a group of individuals who possess secret key in t-n threshold sharing fashion.
+1. Election Board (EM) is, in reality, a group of individuals/institutions who possess secret key in t-n threshold sharing fashion.
 They decrypt their share of the final encrypted tally (they never physically come together) .
 1. Any vulnerability in PyCrypto is out of scope
-1. Any vulnerability in Paillier encryption library used by the project is out of scope

 ## Authors
 * Muhammad Ishaq (ishaq@ishaq.pk)